 Level of Severity: High

-We all make mistakes, but any errors made in one particular file will have serious outcomes… I’m talking about your .htaccess file.
+We all make mistakes, but any errors made in one particular file will have serious outcomes.
+We’re talking about your .htaccess file.
 Just a single missed character or an extra space in this file can take your site down!

-Before unveiling the ultimate mistake, here’s a little background info for you: If you’re using the Apache web server (which most currently are), fear not; military helicopters aren’t anywhere to be seen — but your .htaccess file can be considered the master command center of your website — your cockpit.
+Before unveiling the ultimate mistake, here’s a little background info for you: If you’re using the Apache web server (which most currently are), fear not; military helicopters aren’t anywhere to be seen — but your .htaccess file can be considered the master command center of your website, your cockpit so to speak.

 The next two most popular servers are NGINX and Microsoft-IIS, with NGINX rapidly becoming more widely-used.
 You can see the (historically) huge differences in usage here:

 Just to make everything a tad more confusing; NGINX’s version of .htaccess is a file called nginx.conf, and Microsoft’s version is the web.config file.
-They are not like-for-like files…but comparable, with similar functions of master control.
+They are not like-for-like files, although they are comparable, with similar functions of master control.

 How do you know which server you are using?